aisingapore/PeekingDuck/docs/source/resources/01b_pose_estimation.rst

 Test Conditions
 ^^^^^^^^^^^^^^^
 The following test conditions were followed:
- | - :class:`input.recorded <peekingduck.pipeline.nodes.input.recorded.Node>`, the model of
-    interest, and :class:`dabble.fps <peekingduck.pipeline.nodes.dabble.fps.Node>` nodes were
+ | - :mod:`input.recorded`, the model of interest, and :mod:`dabble.fps` nodes were used to perform
-    used to perform inference on videos
+     inference on videos
  | - 2 videos were used to benchmark each model, one with only 1 human (``single``), and the other
      with multiple humans (``multiple``)
  | - Both videos are about 1 minute each, recorded at ~30 FPS, which translates to about 1,800
      frames to process per video
  | - 1280×720 (HD ready) resolution was used, as a bridge between 640×480 (VGA) of poorer quality
      webcams, and 1920×1080 (Full HD) of CCTVs
  | - All unnecessary processes, such as browsers, were closed to prevent IO/resource contention

 Model Accuracy